-226. The soldiers being at ordered arms, and having the sabre-bayonet in the scabbard, if the instructor wishes to cause an inspection of arms, he will command:
+235. The soldiers being at ordered arms, and having the bayonet in the scabbard, if the instructor wishes to cause an inspection of arms, he will command :

 Inspection-ARMS.
+One time and two motions.

-227. (First motion.)
-Seize the piece with the left hand

-below and near the upper band, carry it with both hands opposite the middle of the body, the butt between the feet, the rammer to the rear, the barrel vertical, the muzzle about three inches from the body.

-Casey SoS 236.
-Should the rifle musket be used, the muzzle will be about eight inches from the body.

-U.S.Tactics 227.
-Carry the left hand reversed to the sabre-bayonet, draw it from the scabbard and fix it on the barrel; grasp the piece with the left hand below and near the upper band, seize the rammer with the thumb and fore-finger of the right hand bent, the other fingers closed.
+236. (First motion.)
+Seize the piece with the left hand below and near the upper band, carry it with both hands opposite the middle of the body, the butt between the feet, the rammer to the rear, the barrel vertical, the muzzle about eight inches from the body ; carry the left hand reversed to the bayonet, draw it from the scabbard and fix it on the barrel ; grasp the piece with the left hand below and near the upper band, seize the rammer with the thumb and fore-finger of the right hand bent, the other fingers closed.

-228. (Second motion.)
-Draw the rammer as has been explained in loading, and let it glide to the bottom of the bore, replace the piece with the left hand opposite the right shoulder, and retake the position of ordered arms.
+237. (Second motion.)
+Draw the rammer as has been explained in loading, No's 167-69, and let it glide to the bottom of the bore, replace the piece with the left hand opposite the right shoulder, and retake the position of ordered arms.